sudarshan-parvatikar/manga-downloader/README.md

                         cover Image and zips them.
 	* -s, --site: 1 - mangapanda.com, 2 - mangaseeonline.us .(To be used along with --name)
 	* -n, --name: The name of the manga series to be downloader.(Should be space delimited.)
+        * -g, --guess: Partial name of the series, the downloader tries to find a match.
+The Downloader will ask if displayed match is correct, if no match is selected, it exists.

+* Note: Always use the following together:-
+      1) -g and -s
+      2) -n and -s

 2) Interactive mode.
   Start cmd.
 Goto Main folder.
 Run: